Mike is a registered chartered accountant.

-In establishing three Drake Music UK charities, Adele pioneered the widening of musical possibilities for disabled people through the game-changing use of technology.
+In establishing three Drake Music UK charities, Adèle pioneered the widening of musical possibilities for disabled people through the game-changing use of technology.
+In 2010, with composer Joel Cahen, Adèle established Liquid Vibrations and remains a trustee.

 Judith Robinson is an experienced arts professional with creative flair and a passion for achieving social justice through engagement in the arts, especially music.
 Currently Head of Education at Sound and Music, Judith is also a primary school governor.